Jakkapan Praisuwan

-Jakkapan Praisuwan (จักพัน ไพรสุวรรณ, born 16 August 1994) is a Thai professional footballer who plays as a centre back or a defensive midfielder for Thai League 1 club Bangkok United.
+Jakkapan Praisuwan (จักพัน ไพรสุวรรณ, born 16 August 1994) is a Thai professional footballer who plays as a centre back or a defensive midfielder for Thai League 1 club Buriram United.

 Club career

 Chamcuri United

 Jakkapan started his career at third tier club, Chamchuri United ahead of the 2015 season.

 Pattaya United (now known as Samut Prakan City)

 In 2016, Jakkapan moved to Pattaya United where the club was renamed to Samut Prakan City in 2019.
 He has amassed a total of 115 league appearances during his time at the club.

 BG Pathum United

 On 19 July 2021, Jakkapan moved to a big club in Thai League 1, BG Pathum United.

 International career

 In May 2022, Jakkapan was called up for an international friendly.
 He make his international debut in a 1–0 win against Turkmenistan on 27 May 2022.
 In December 2022, Jakkapan was called up for the 2022 AFF Championship by head coach Alexandré Pölking where he was part of the winning squad in the tournament.

 On 17 October 2023, Jakkapan scored his first international goal against European nation, Estonia.